snowdrop-bot/snowdrop-bot/README.md

 ## Running

-To run the bot you can just build:
+To build the bot application, execute the following command:

     ./mvnw clean package

+The parameters are passes using the argument `-D`

+    ./mvnw -Dgithub.token=<the token> clean package

-or run it using the quarkus:dev goal:
+Then run it using maven

     ./mvnw compile quarkus:dev

-If using resource filtering use build it this way instead:

-    ./mvnw -Dgithub.token=<the token> clean package

-and then run with:
+or the jar file created

-    java -jar target/snowdrop-bot-$(xpath -q -e  "/project/version/text()" pom.xml)-runner.jar
+    java -jar target/snowdrop-bot-$VERSION.jar

 Another option is to pass it when launching the application

-    java -Dgithub.token=<the token> clean package -jar target/snowdrop-bot-$(xpath -q -e  "/project/version/text()" pom.xml)-runner.jar
+    java -Dgithub.token=<the token> clean package -jar target/snowdrop-bot-$VERSION.jar

 > NOTE:* The `github.token` is required and there are several possibilities of informing it:
 >  * `application.properites`